 Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

-Father and daughter enjoying being purely in the moment as they dance together.
+Father and daughter are enjoying being purely in the moment as they dance together.
 Your wedding photographer should strive for shots as special as this.

 Cutting the Wedding Cake